25 Best Eco Gifts for 2020

 The teenage years can be a trying time - particularly for a gift-giver!
 Here are some of our top gifts for teenagers that are bound to please and they're all plastic-free too!

 Build a Paper Pet

 If you're not able to have a pet (or are looking for one that doesn't eat too much!) then look no further than Paper Pets.
-Created by an engineer with a passion for wildlife and papercraft, this kit give you all you need to create a contemporary and architecturally impressive deer's head for your wall.
-It's a great mindful activity for teenagers and the kit is completely plastic-free.
-Deer Craft Kit from Paper Pet Shop, £14
+Created by an engineer with a passion for wildlife and papercraft, this kit give you all you need to create a contemporary and architecturally impressive tortoise.
+It's a great mindful activity for anyone aged 7+ and the kit is completely plastic-free.
+Tortoise Craft Kit from Paper Pet Shop, £12

 Bridge from one side of the board to the other using your pieces and before your opponent, bridging, blocking and counter-blocking your way across the board.
 This beautiful handmade wooden game is crafted from sustainably-sourced Sheesham wood and comes in an organic cotton bag.
 Better still, it comes from a Fair Trade supplier in India who reinvest their profits to provide workers and their families with healthcare, education and sanitation.
 Bridget, £26

 Slow things down and take a moment with this mindful bracelet.
 Breathe in and out once for each bead; start with seven seconds in and 11 seconds out.
 Take longer and slower breaths as you move along.
 A great gift for teenagers managing exam stress or anxiety.
 10 Deep Breaths Mindful Bracelet, £14